Time Off and Support

 Nationwide also recognises that you may need to assist, counsel, and formally represent Union members on occasions that could require some additional time during the working day.
 Such additional requests for time-off will be considered sympathetically by your manager.

 Your work with the Union should be reflected within your Performance Plan.
 This is important because it will help you and your manager to understand how your union duties fit with your business objectives.
 It maybe appropriate to adjust your work objectives to allow for time you will spend carrying out union work.
-It is also important that the contribution you make as a result of your union role is recognised as part of your overall performance.
+It is also important that the contribution you make as a result of your union role is recognised as part of your overall performance and the NGSU Performance Objectives may help with this.

 Your union duties provide a number of training and development opportunities.
 You may wish to include these within your Personal Development objectives within your Performance Plan.
 You can download the Development Record and use it to document your union work and show how this has contributed to your development.
 You and your manager may wish to discuss your Development Record as part of your Performance Review.